Grok 4

 Despite its rapid development and powerful features, the Grok platform has several notable limitations:

-Accuracy and Hallucination: While the Grok-4 training process is specifically designed to address data quality, previous versions have been criticized for issues with factual accuracy and hallucination, sometimes providing confident but incorrect answers.21
+Accuracy and Hallucination: While the Grok-4 training process is designed to address data quality, issues with factual accuracy and hallucination can still occur.

-Ecosystem Maturity: The developer and enterprise ecosystem around Grok is still nascent compared to that of OpenAI, which benefits from years of market leadership, an extensive plugin marketplace, and deep enterprise integration.77
+Ecosystem Maturity: The developer and enterprise ecosystem around Grok is still nascent compared to that of OpenAI, which benefits from years of market leadership and deep enterprise integration.

 Ownership and Data Privacy